There are three ways that cancer spreads in the body.

 In addition to the stages, Wilms tumors are described by their histology.

 The histology (how the cells look under a microscope) of the tumor affects the prognosis and the treatment of Wilms tumor.
 The histology may be favorable or anaplastic (unfavorable).
-Tumors with a favorable histology have a better prognosis and respond better to chemotherapy than those with anaplastic histology.
-Tumor cells that are anaplastic divide rapidly and do not look like the type of cells they came from.
+Tumors with a favorable histology have a better prognosis and respond better to chemotherapy than anaplastic tumors.
+Tumor cells that are anaplastic divide quickly and under a microscope do not look like the type of cells they came from.
 Anaplastic tumors are harder to treat with chemotherapy than other Wilms tumors at the same stage.

 The following stages are used for both favorable histology and anaplastic Wilms tumors: